trawick/edurepo/SETUP.md

 Create an Ubuntu 14.04 Server VM:

 * A 32-bit image with 1 CPU and 2GB of RAM is fine.
+* If the host can't resolve its own name, add an entry to `/etc/hosts`.
+(This is most likely to happen on a test/staging server.)
+This will lead to failures in operations where a request uses a web API to look up data, but is unable to resolve the address.
 * Using the user id created during installation, create the user `edurepo` to manage edurepo:
 ```
 $ sudo useradd -m edurepo -s /bin/bash